-A birth control conversation shouldn’t lead to conflict
+Getting birth control at college shouldn’t lead to conflict

 The women’s healthcare system in America is a lot like war.
 Bravely fought, but weighed down with bureaucratic red tape, and, unfortunately, unnecessary casualties.
 Decisions about the future in both cases are made by old white men in congress who think they know what’s best — both for soldiers on the frontlines, and for women and their bodies.